Streaming Media System Requirements & Troubleshooting Assistance

 Advisories

-• Click Start >> Programs >> Accessories >> Entertainment >> Windows Media Player
+• Click Start >> Programs >> Windows Media Player or Click Start >> Run >> type in wmplayer, click OK

-• Click Tools >> Options, then select the Security Tab
+• Click Tools >> Options, then select the Security Tab (If the Tools Menu is not visible, Press Ctrl + M)

 • Close Windows Media Player